Simple Metrics Every Tech CEO Should Track (Without Needing a Data Team)

 Monthly Recurring Revenue (MRR)

-The foundation of any SaaS business is predictable revenue.
+The foundation of any Tech business is predictable revenue.
 MRR shows the total monthly subscription revenue you can count on.

 Why it matters: